AamerHejazi/simple_storage_api/README.md

 - ```POST '/register'```
 to start using the APIs you need to create an account using this API with the following:

-you need to send the below fields:
+You need to send the below fields:
 ```
 {
     "email": "admin5@example.com",